 And yet, I could never resign myself to giving up completely and I continued to keep the systems alive.
 I was determined to explore this idea which, I was certain, could change the lives of many people.
 To some it might (and probably will) seem like a boring topic, I know, but information systems are so central to the daily work of so many people.

 Some time ago, I had the idea of re-developing a large part of the platform, to simplify the approach, to offer even more functionalities, and then I thought of entrusting the setting up and user support to professionals already established in their geographical area.
-Thus was born the Simitless resale program.
-Computer resellers and independent shops can now offer custom software as a service without having to study programming!
+Thus was born the Simitless consultant program.
+Computer resellers, organizational consultants, and independent shops can now offer custom software as a service without having to study programming!
 At the time of writing, the program is in its infancy but is already generating some interest from local professionals.
 I am based in the north of Auvergne, in France.
 This fundamentally rural area hosts many computing professionals who already take care of local users, provide assistance, install and maintain their equipment, sell hardware to the local businesses and, fix their phones.
 Why not offer them the opportunity of setting up an information system, a database or a collaboration tool tailor-made for their client?
 Indeed, not only does the Simitless platform allow these professionals to diversify their activities, but it also allows their customers to improve their operations and create additional dynamics in a territory that sometimes struggles to receive the full services of the digital industry.

 This partnership with computer professionals, located as close as possible to the users, enables rapid and risk-free installation.
 Not only can a prototype be presented quickly and an implementation attempted within a few days; it is also possible to easily train users to use the software - because the software is simple - and then adapt the operation of the applications very quickly according to user needs.
 This flexibility taken to the extreme makes it possible to start with a simple system, inexpensive but extensible and sufficiently complete to start easily.